Hollenbeck Bike Lanes

 With safe bike lanes, more people will choose to bike instead of drive on Hollenbeck, thus reducing car congestion.
 Children will be able to bike to school instead of their parents driving them to school.

-WILL ALTERNATIVE 1 CAUSE DRIVERS TO SPEED?
+WILL OPTION 1 CAUSE DRIVERS TO SPEED?

-No, Alternative 1 will not cause drivers to speed.
+No, Option 1 will not cause drivers to speed.
 The current car lane width is effectively 20' when there's no parked car, which is most of the time, and 12' otherwise.
-Alternative 1 reduces the car lane width to 11'.
+Option 1 reduces the car lane width to 11'.
 Narrowing car lanes has the known effect of reducing car speeds.
 [Ref: NACTO Design Guide: Lane Width].
 Future vertical barriers, if installed in the buffer, will also have the effect of reducing car speeds.

 The scope of the current study is limited to adding bike lanes on Hollenbeck.
 It is not meant to address car speed and volume.
 Instead, the City's Traffic Calming Program is available for these concerns.
 A separate study would have to be initiated for traffic calming.